StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ![Actions](../../../.gitbook/assets/v43_actions.png)

 The default list of actions can be extended with [component actions](../../../configure/topology/component_actions.md) that are installed as part of a StackPack or you can [write your own](../../../develop/developer-guides/custom-functions/component-actions.md) custom component action functions.

-### Find component

-You can locate a specific component in the topology by clicking `CTRL` + `SHIFT` + `F` and typing the first few letters of the component name.
-Alternatively, you can select the **Find component** magnifying glass icon in the bottom right corner of the topology visualizer.

-See the full list of [StackState keyboard shortcuts](/use/stackstate-ui/keyboard-shortcuts.md).

 ## Relations